 For example, these applications may allow users to stick with default passwords or select weak ones rather than enforcing the robust passwords needed to prevent brute-force attacks.
 Other potential risks attached to identification and authentication failures include credential stuffing and session hijacking.

 This is yet another area in which a comprehensive scanning solution can make a world of difference.
 Regular scanning should reveal where the greatest identification and authentication vulnerabilities exist.
-Strong passwords are a must, of course, but multi-factor authentication and CAPTCHA can also provide excellent protection against several types of cyber attacks.
+Strong passwords are a must, of course, but multi-factor authentication and CAPTCHA can also provide excellent protection against several types of cyberattacks.

 When code and infrastructure are unable to protect against integrity violations, it could lead to security flaws impacting everything from frameworks to client-side machines.